FastEndpoints/FastEndpoints/Src/Documentation/wiki/Configuration-Settings.md

 ```

 ## global route prefix
-you can have a specified string automatically prepended to all route names in your app instead of repeating it in each and every route config method by specifying the prefix at app startup like so:
+you can have a specified string automatically prepended to all route names in your app instead of repeating it in each and every route config method by specifying the prefix at app startup.
 ```csharp
 app.UseFastEndpoints(c =>
 {